wernerjoss/wp-caldav2ics/readme.txt

 3. Activate WP-CalDav2ICS from your Plugins page.
 4. Go to the Plugin Admin Page and provide the required Settings, then press 'Save Changes'
 5. Check correct working ( = ICS File created from your CalDav Calendar at the desired Intervals)
-6. If anything goes wrong, re-check your Settings, enable Logging, check WP Cron Events to have bl_cron_hook running as planned, use <a href="https://wordpress.org/plugins/wp-crontrol/">WP Crontrol</a> (or similar Plugin) for that
+6. If anything goes wrong, re-check your Settings, enable Logging, check WP Cron Events to have bl_cron_hook running as planned, use https://wordpress.org/plugins/wp-crontrol (or similar Plugin) for that

 FROM WORDPRESS.ORG